RedisLabs/redislabs-docs/content/rs/installing-upgrading/offline-installation.md

 the installation again.

-At the end of the installation, the process asks you whether you would like to setup NTP time synchronization.
+At the end of the installation, the process asks you whether you would like to set up NTP time synchronization.
 If you choose "Yes" while you are not connected to the Internet, the action fails and displays the appropriate error message, but the installation completes successfully.
 Despite the successful completion of the installation, you still have to